What is Klumpke palsy?

 Electrodiagnostic tests help assess the electrical activity of the affected nerves and muscles.
 For both Erb's palsy and Klumpke's palsy, healthcare professionals perform nerve conduction studies and electromyography (EMG) to evaluate the electrical activity of the affected nerves and muscles.

-Physical therapy is essential for improving muscle strength, flexibility, and range of motion in both conditions.
-It plays a crucial role in the recovery and rehabilitation process for Erb's or Klumpke's palsy patients.
+Physical and occupational therapy are essential for improving muscle strength, flexibility, and range of motion in both conditions.
+These play a crucial role in the recovery and rehabilitation process for Erb's or Klumpke's palsy patients.

 Surgical interventions